 - Dogs who’ve suffered a traumatic joint or spinal injury

-Empirical Data: Does Glucosamine Actually Work?
+Scientific Evidence: Does Glucosamine for Dogs Actually Work?

 Glucosamine is widely recommended by human doctors and veterinarians, and they have been for decades (glucosamine was first isolated in 1876, although it wasn’t well understood until the 1940s).